giampa-code/housing_price_kaggle/README.md

 - v1: cuadratic values were added for the most_relevant_features (MRF) of the regularized LR.

 - v2: Extra analysis for outliers and non useful funcs.
-No powered funcs.
+Extra 2, 3 and 4 powers to the 15 most correlated features.

 ## 2. Models result summary